-Demineralized water is a unique form of purified water that is essentially stripped of mineral ions and dissolved salts.
-As such, it is a highly-demanded commodity with a myriad of application fields ranging from laboratories to automotive industries.
-In recent years, manufacturers of water treatment systems have taken their craftsmanship a notch higher consequently developing contemporary demineralization systems.
+Demineralized water is a unique form of purified water that essentially has mineral ions and dissolved salts removed.
+Therefore, it is a commodity in high demand with numerous applications ranging from laboratories to the automotive industry.
+In recent years, water treatment system manufacturers have taken their processes up a notch, resulting in the development of modern demineralization systems systems.

 At present, there are multiple water treatment systems specifically designed to demineralize or deionize water.
 However, the most prominent water deionization systems currently in use are ion exchange systems.
 The design and configuration of ion exchange demineralization systems may however differ depending on the features of the respective feed water and the specifics of certain applications.
 Here are the two types of IX deionization systems.